Otann/garden-gnome/README.md

-# Garden code watcher
+# Garden Gnome

 <img width="30%"
      align="right" padding="5px"
      alt=":)"
      src="https://raw.githubusercontent.com/Otann/garden-gnome/master/resources/gnome.jpeg?raw=true"/>

-Components to watch Garden sources from REPL for reloaded workflow.
+Helper to watch and autoreload Garden sources from REPL and outside as well.

 In combination with [Figwheel][figwheel] gives you instant sync between your [Garden][garden] sources and page in the browser